IBM Logo

 Font and Colors

-Until 1947, the style of monogram monograms with curls and graceful patterns prevailed in the corporate logo.
-Then a strict version appeared, which is still used today.
-The only thing that unites them is the abbreviation.
+Until 1947, the corporate logo featured monograms with curls and graceful patterns.
+Then a stricter version appeared and is still used today.
+The only thing unifying them is the abbreviation.
 All logos are based on the principle of abbreviated company names.
 Modern versions are practical, solid, and precise in geometry.

 What is the meaning of the IBM logo?